Wind and solar producer tops Exxon as most valuable U.S. energy company

 Exxon, whose overall value as a company has been shrinking since 2007, has been hit especially hard because of the impact of COVID-19 on travel and oil consumption.
 Exxon's market cap shrank in half in 2020 alone.
 In August, the company lost its symbolically important place in the Dow after nearly a century of listing on the blue-chip index, replaced by software maker Salesforce.

-But Exxon's revenues still dwarf NextEra's.
+It's worth noting that Exxon's revenues still dwarf NextEra's.
 The oil titan pulled in $255 billion in revenues last year, compared to NextEra's $19.2 billion.
-Nonetheless, NextEra trades at $287 a share, while Exxon's stock is valued at $33.
+Yet NextEra's stock trades for $287 a share, reflecting investor expectations for future growth, while Exxon's stock is valued at $33.

 While some fossil-fuel companies, such as Royal Dutch Shell and BP, have tried to capture a piece of the renewables boom and pledged to cut down their own carbon emissions, Exxon has largely resisted the trend.
 Bloomberg reported on Monday that Exxon plans to increase its annual greenhouse-gas emissions by 17%, citing internal documents.